What is a Drop Zone in a House? Your Guide to Getting Organized

 This will make finding everyday items easy, especially if you’re on-the-go.

-To get started, you can find any free-standing table or repurpose an existing one.
+To start, you can find any free-standing table or repurpose an existing one.
 You’llCummings said you’ll then want to determine what organizing systems you’re going to add or supplies you’re going to need.

 For example, she suggests placing small baskets to keep your sunglasses, mail, and keys organized.
 DiGiovanni also suggests using trays to sort items.